MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/automate-processes-workflows.md

 ## The Activity Library

-The Activity Library in Service Manager Authoring Tool provides a number of workflow activities for building basic Windows Workflow Foundation \(WF\) workflows.
+The Activity Library in Service Manager Authoring Tool provides many workflow activities for building basic Windows Workflow Foundation \(WF\) workflows.
 Each activity performs a discrete function, such as establishing a loop structure within the workflow, running a script, or creating a Service Manager incident.
 The Activity Library includes the following types of activities:

 - [Active Directory Activities](workflow-activity-ref.md) - Activities that perform Active&nbsp;Directory functions, such as adding users or computers to groups.